-These functions are called every hour by a master function which uses the averaged price from each exchange to average and creates a fair, unbiased hourly price, which is then saved to a CSV containing the live unbiased price for the hour along with the time of creation.
-The below code shows how this is implemented:
+These functions are called every hour by a master function which uses the averaged price from each exchange to average and creates a fair, unbiased hourly price, which is saved to a CSV containing the live unbiased price for the hour along with the time of creation.
+The function also checks if an error state is returned from any of the exchange functions and sets the default price to zero, instead of averaging the three exchanges only the responses that successfully returned a price are averaged.